 I am on a cinnamon scroll bender, aka a great sort of bender.
-In quick succession, I have published my vegan, gluten free cinnamon scrolls and today, this gluten-free vegan microwave cinnamon scroll.
+In quick succession, I have published my vegan, gluten free cinnamon scrolls, my gluten free vegan yeast free rolls and today, this gluten-free vegan microwave cinnamon scroll.
 It is a single serve, fast and easy to get a cinnamon scroll hit.

 This scroll contains no added nuts (check your milk and vegan butter though).
 It is also yeast free, egg free, vegan, gum free and has a starch free option.
 Ready in under 10 minutes, this gluten-free vegan microwave cinnamon scroll is a surefire way to cure your cravings when you have dietary requirements.

 - Every microwave is different.
 What takes 1 minute 30 seconds in mine might take more or less time in yours, so keep an eye on it and adjust accordingly.

 - I find that the steam from microwave baking adds moisture and perhaps even a bit of elasticity to gluten free mug cake.
 For this reason, I find you can get away with using all wholegrain flour.
 Adding starch seems to make the cake gummy, whereas wholegrain is nice and fluffy.
 In the oven, I find these cinnamon scrolls need the starch.